Chamal1120/slnic-decoder/README.md

 # Installation

-1. Grab the latest apk from ***[releases](https://github.com/Chamal1120/flutter_nic_decoder/releases)***
+1. Grab the latest apk from ***[releases](https://github.com/Chamal1120/flutter_nic_decoder/releases)***.
-2. Enable apk sideloading on your device
+2. Enable apk sideloading on your device.
-3. Navigate to the download directory and tap on the nic-app-v.x.x.x.apk file and follow the instructions
+3. Navigate to the download directory and tap on the nic-app-v.x.x.x.apk file and follow the instructions.

 > [!NOTE]
 > As of now, installation packages are only avaible for android devices.
 If you wish to use this app on an iOS device, you will have to compile it from source.
 See [Compile from source](#compile-from-source) for more information.